lmtoy/lmtoy_2018-S1-MU-64/README.md

 A total of 49 science obsnum's were taken in the CO line (115.3 GHz).
 The good data were taken in a 4 night end sprint (March 12, 13, 18, 19) before Covid shut down the observatory.
-Each dataset integrated a 120 arcsec region in OTF sthyle for about 600 seconds.
+Each dataset integrated a 120 arcsec region in OTF style for about 600 seconds.
 Beams 0,5,12,13,14,15 were often suspect.
 Individual inspection is needed.
 The final RMS in the combined map was about 21-23 mK, with no clear CO detection.

+Earlier obsnum's  (85929..92188) were using the wrong OFF position (0,0) - and thus are "useless", except it could be used as a bootstrap comparison with the 49 correct OFF positions.

 More detailed descriptions are in the file **mk_runs.py**.